stefanofoti/musa/docs/Architecture.md

 ### Sensor network

 The boards we decided to use are STM-Nucleo, one near each piece of art or cluster of artworks, and the user's smartphone communicates with them via Bluetooth Low Energy (BLE).
-In the museum there is also a main board that serves as a gateway, to forward the data collected to the cloud structure.<br/>
+In the museum there is also a Raspberry Pi board that serves as a gateway, to forward the data collected to the cloud structure.<br/>
+We decided to use a Raspberry Pi because we needed a little more power and memory to execute the following tasks: connect to Azure and forward data to it (quite complex for an STM-Nucleo due to keys you would need to store and manage for authentication) and do some pre-processing of raw messages.<br/>
+We noticed that we didn't need to have a single STM-Nucleo board near each piece of art: if there are some artworks that are very close to each other, we can treat them as a single artwork.
+In fact, what we really need to do is proximity detection, that is, understand the pieces of art which are nearest to the user in real time to provide him valuable and funny information about them, and to understand if he's following the tour proposed by MuSa.<br/>

 ![image](src/architecture/Sensor_network_architecture.png)

+#### About the messages

 The main idea is the following: the user's smartphone sends BLE beacons periodically, and the boards are able to detect them.
-A board sends every second a message to the gateway STM-Nucleo via MQTT-SN with the data contained in the beacons received.
+A board sends every second a message to the gateway Raspberry via MQTT-SN with the data contained in the beacons received.
 The main board does some pre-processing and then sends a message every 5 seconds to the cloud through an MQTT channel.
 This is a report about the pieces of art each user looked at for the past 5 seconds.
 Here there is an example:<br/>

 {<br/>
 &nbsp;"timestamp":"2020-2xxx",<br/>